oracle-livelabs/developer/dev-ai-data-platform/discover-and-catalog/discover-and-catalog.md

 ## Conclusion

-**Well done!** By previewing your object storage data, you've completed a key step in building trusted data products.
-You've learned how to **discover, connect to, and examine data** across systems—all **from a single catalog**.
-This foundation ensures that as new data arrives, you’re ready to evaluate it quickly, integrate it seamlessly, and put it to work across your analytics and applications.
+Well done!
+In this lab, you discovered how to connect, browse, and preview data across your database and object storage—all from a single, unified catalog.
+You’ve built the foundation SeersEquities needs to turn scattered data into trusted data products.

+With these skills, you can now help the team evaluate new data faster, integrate it seamlessly, and drive smarter, real-time decisions that power better loan products and risk strategies.

 ## Learn More